 Silymarin can also help kidney tissue recuperate faster when it’s been exposed to damaging chemicals.
 Milk thistle is also full of antioxidants and contains beneficial flavonoids that help your body to produce its own powerful antioxidants such as glutathione, superoxide dismutase, and catalase.
 Milk thistle also reduces inflammation in the kidneys.

 Known to most people as a common weed, dandelion (Taraxacum officinale) is actually a very nutritious and medicinal plant.
 It contains numerous compounds that are beneficial to the health of the body, including the liver and kidneys.

 Dandelion root has long been held as a liver tonic in folk medicine, and numerous studies have verified this traditional use.
-One 2017 shows that the polysaccharides in dandelion are responsible for many of its benefits to liver function.
+Research has found that polysaccharides in dandelion are responsible for many of its benefits to liver function.